-6.1.3 An operator shall include in the operations manual a minimum equipment list (MEL), approved by The Civil Aviation Authority of Bangladesh (CAAB) which will enable the pilot-in-command to determine whether a flight may be commenced or continued from any intermediate stop should any instrument, equipment or systems become inoperative.
-If the Civil Aviation Authority of Bangladesh (CAAB) is not the State of Registry, then the operator shall ensure that the MEL does not affect the aeroplane 's compliance with the airworthiness requirements applicable in the State of Registry.
+- 6.1.3 An operator shall include in the operations manual a minimum equipment list (MEL), approved by The Civil Aviation Authority of Bangladesh (CAAB) which will enable the pilot-in-command to determine whether a flight may be commenced or continued from any intermediate stop should any instrument, equipment or systems become inoperative.
+If the Civil Aviation Authority of Bangladesh (CAAB) is not the State of Registry, then CAAB shall ensure that the MEL does not affect the aeroplane 's compliance with the airworthiness requirements applicable in the State of Registry. - 6.1.4 An operator shall provide operations staff and flight crew with an aircraft operating manual, for each aircraft type operated, containing the normal, abnormal and emergency procedures relating to the operation of the aircraft.
+The manual shall include details of the aircraft systems and of the checklists to be used.
+The design of the manual shall observe Human Factors principles.